 Getting to the boat

-On booking you’ll be sent a pack with full information on how to find your boat in these lovely harbour towns, and details on suggested kit list etc.
+On booking you will be sent a pack with full information on parking, rail travel, how to find your boat in these lovely harbour towns, and details on suggested kit list etc.